linode/manager/docs/development-guide/02-component-structure.md

 - Prefer function components over class components.
   - Almost all new components in the repository are function components, though legacy class components are still present.
+- Use capitalization naming conventions for JSX elements used within a component.
+  - Example: const `ActionsElement = (<Button> Example </Button>)`.
+- If a prop accepts only JSX elements, capitalize the prop name.
+  - Example: const `<TestComponent Actions={ActionsElement}>`.

 #### Utility Functions